 - Able to incorporate the Design for Social Change program for course credit (such as a research or group project, course project to topic or special topic course).

 - Be in good academic standing with ANU and CECS.

 - Have not had a short-term NCP scholarship before.

-An information session will be held on Monday August 12 2019, 12 - 1pm in N101 to cover this and other opportunities available.
+An information session will be held to cover this and other opportunities available - watch this space.

 Opportunities available at ANU for humanitarian engineering, as well as more information and FAQs are available here